CIBC-Internal/python/Doc/library/urllib.request.rst

    details of the precise meanings of the various redirection codes.

-   An :class:`HTTPError` exception raised as a security consideration if the HTTPRedirectHandler is presented with a redirected url which is not an HTTP, HTTPS or FTP url.
+   An :class:`HTTPError` exception raised as a security consideration if the HTTPRedirectHandler is presented with a redirected URL which is not an HTTP, HTTPS or FTP URL.

 .. method:: HTTPRedirectHandler.redirect_request(req, fp, code, msg, hdrs, newurl)